Steedalion/UnityFactory-AssemblyGraph/README.md

 # AssemblyGraph_unity_module

 This module adds the assembly graph components to Unity.
+It comes with basic editor functionality, see below for description.
 See video on for example [youtube](https://www.youtube.com/watch?v=EvswdwAIvpQ&feature=youtu.be).
 Simply place this folder in the unity project under the `Assets` folder.

 ## How to use it